tigerpointe/Clues-Adventure/README.md

 ## Make a Difference

 If you found this tutorial useful, please consider a donation to any charity of your choice.
-If you or a loved one has been affected by cancer, please consider one of the following:
+If you or a loved one has ever been affected by cancer, please consider one of the following:

 [American Cancer Society](https://www.cancer.org)